mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/activity.md

 Now we'll move on to code with the 'for' loop block.
 The 'for' block is useful when you have a variable in your loop that you want to change by a fixed amount within a specific range each time through a loop.
 What does this mean?
 Let's look at an example.

-Let's make an LED light move across the entire micro:bit display from left to right, top row to bottom row.
+Let's make an LED light move across the entire Ragga display from left to right, top row to bottom row.

 ### Pseudocode